 If you have been looking at ways to relieve your aching feet, then surely at some point it becomes clear that getting to the source of your foot pain is just as important, and likely to be key to getting rid of that pain.
-Here, we’re going to look at some of the sources of mystery foot pain you have been feeling lately, and what you can do about it.
+Here, we’re going to look at some of the sources of mystery foot pain that you have been feeling lately, and what you can do about it.

 One of the more common foot issues that can be especially prevalent in those who walk regularly (without the right foot support) or are overweight or obese, this can feel like a hard bump under the skin, with pain, pressure, and some feeling of it rubbing against other bones or tissues in the area.
 An osteophyte foot formation can restrict movement and get worse over time, as well.
-Usually, wearing better foot support and stretching to improve the range of motion can treat the discomfort of these, but bone spurs don’t go away on their own.
+Usually, wearing better foot support and stretching to improve the range of motion can treat these discomfort, but bone spurs don’t go away on their own.
 However, you can get surgery if they start to become severely disruptive.

 Could it be broken?